 Sale Price GBP: £19.4 Million

-The Sunrise Ruby owns the record of the most expensive Ruby ever sold and for just over six months it also held the title of highest price per carat, before being beaten by the Crimson Flame.
-At over 10 carats bigger than it’s main rival, the Sunrise is a truly exceptional Ruby.
-Being an untreated ‘pigeon blood’ Burmese Ruby only adds to its desirability.
-When it sold in 2015, it smashed the previous record set by the Graff Ruby in 2014 by over £14 million ($21 million) and it will interesting to see what will dethrone it as the world’s most expensive Ruby.
+The Sunrise Ruby is the World's Most Expensive Ruby and for just over six months it also held the title of highest price per carat, before being beaten by the Crimson Flame.
+At over 10 carats bigger than it's main rival, the Sunrise is a truly exceptional Ruby.
+Being an untreated 'pigeon blood' Burmese Ruby only adds to its desirability.
+When it sold in 2015, it smashed the previous record set by the Graff Ruby in 2014 by over £14 million ($21 million) and it will interesting to see what will dethrone it as the world's most expensive Ruby.
 The Gubelin gem report appendix describes the Sunrise Ruby as:

 'The 25.59 ct ruby described in the above mentioned Gübelin Gem Lab Report possesses a combination of outstanding characteristics.
 It displays a homogeneous and richly saturated 'pigeon blood red' colour, which typifies the finest of these gems.
 The depth of colour, combined with a high clarity and brilliance, all contribute to the beauty of the gem.
 The shape and finely proportioned cut provides vivid internal colour reflections.
 In addition, this remarkable gemstone has been spared thermal treatment.'